SiewPingYeo/Analysis-of-Google-Playstore-Apps-for-App-Development/README.md

-👩‍💻 I'm currently working on...

 🧠 I'm currently learning Python, SQL, R and Machine Learning

-💬 Ask me about...

 📫 How to reach me
 yeosiewping@gmail.com

 ## 🛠 Skills
 Python, R, SQL

-## Lessons Learned

-I have learned a lot about data cleaning, wrangling and data visualisation from this project.
-It has exposed me to the rigour of critical thinking during the EDA needed for the analysis.
-These skills will be useful in future EDA and machine learning projects which I am looking forward to embark on.